mpkottawa/ignitron-preset-tools/README.md

 ----------------------------------------------------------------

 2.
-in ignitron.ino, add the following string(around line 59), the next line after:
+in /ignitron/ignitron.ino, at around line 59, the next line after:

 ```
 operationMode = spark_bh.checkBootOperationMode();
 ```

+add the following:

 ```
 // --- Amp Mode toggle on GPIO35 ---